Maryville and Knoxville, TN

 What is tartar?

-Minerals in saliva combine with plaque at the tooth surface and harden into a rough, unsightly deposit called calculus (tartar).
-Calculus, which is mostly mineral, provides a rough surface to which more plaque can attach, and makes thorough plaque removal more difficult.
-Your toothbrush and floss can’t remove calculus once it has formed and it can only be removed during a regular dental prophylaxis.
+Minerals in saliva combine with plaque at the tooth surface and harden into rough, unsightly deposits called calculus, also known as tartar.
+This tartar, which is mostly minerals, provides a rough surface to which more plaque can attach, and makes thorough plaque removal more difficult.
+Your toothbrush and floss can’t remove calculus once it has formed and it can only be removed during a professional dental cleaning.
+Everyone gets tartar buildup to some degree.

 What does a professional cleaning do that I can’t do for myself?

-A prophylaxis is a professional cleaning procedure that can be done only by a dentist or hygienist.
-The prophylaxis not only helps prevent gum disease, but also improves the appearance of your teeth by making them look clean and bright.
+Clinically referred to as a prophylaxis (or “prophy” for short), a professional dental cleaning only should be performed by a trained, experienced dentist or hygienist.
+The prophylaxis not only helps prevent gum disease but also improves the appearance of your teeth by making them look clean and bright.
 A prophylaxis is usually performed in two steps.
-Instruments called scalers are used to remove calculus from teeth above and below the gumline.
-Then polishing with a special paste, by means of a motorized instrument, removes the remaining plaque and surface stains caused by various foods, beverages, tobacco, etc. A polished tooth surface makes it more difficult for plaque and debris to accumulate.
+First, a specially designed instrument is used to remove any and all tartar from your teeth, and along the gum line.
+Then your teeth will be polished with a special paste.
+This polishing removes the remaining plaque and surface stains caused by various foods, beverages, tobacco, etc. A polished tooth surface also makes it more difficult for plaque and debris to accumulate.